 Vitamin B – affects energy levels and mood.
 B-1 vitamins produce calming effects to ease the mind and body and reduce anxiety.
 B-6 affects your mood as it is essential for proper function of neurotransmitters, such as serotonin (a feel-good chemical).
 Low levels of vitamin B can lead to higher levels of anxiety and stress.

 Aside from supplementing your diet with such vitamins, there are other forms of treatment that can assist in relieving anxiety.
 For starters, you can do more exercise or take up meditation to learn to calm the mind and deal with stress better.
+You can also buy spinner rings to help you reduce your anxiety.

 Alternatively, you can seek treatment such as counseling, or cognitive behavioral therapy, to learn how to cope with and overcome anxiety.
 And for severe cases, there’s medication available such as Valium, or medical cannabis for anxiety.